 Your medical record is a life-long history of your consultations, illnesses, investigations, prescriptions and other treatments.
 The professional relationship with the patient sits at the heart of good general practice and is based on mutual trust and confidentiality.
 The story of that relationship over the years is your medical record.

 Life assurance companies frequently ask for medical reports on prospective clients from their GP.
 GPs must disclose all relevant medical conditions in these reports.
-You can ask to see the report before it is sent back to the company: an appointment will be made with the GP and a £10 charge will be made as this is a private service.
+You can ask to see the report before it is sent back to the company: an appointment will be made with a Clinician.
 You can instruct us not to make a full disclosure, but we must then inform the insurance company of your instructions.

 Electronic Data Sharing Model (eDSM)

 Today, electronic records are kept in all the places where you receive healthcare.
 These NHS Care Services can usually only share information from your records by letter, email, fax or phone.
 At times, this can slow down your treatment and mean information is hard to access.